nilearn/nilearn/CONTRIBUTING.rst

 If you have issues when using Nilearn, or if you have questions on how to use it, please don't hesitate to reach out to the team.
 Asking questions or reporting issues is always valuable because it will help other users having the same problem.
 This means that asking usage questions contributes to the whole project.
 So, please don't hold onto a burning question!

 There are currently three ways to interact with the Nilearn team: in an "indirect way" through the `neurostars`_ forum or through `github`_, and "in person" over our `discord`_ server where it is possible to talk to members of the team and share screens.
-Note that we are only available on `discord`_ during the "office hours" that we organize on a regular basis, usually every two Mondays from 4pm to 5pm UTC.
+Note that we are only available on `discord`_ during the "office hours" that we organize on a regular basis, usually every other Monday from 4pm to 5pm UTC.
 You can check the date for the next event on the landing page of this website, or on this `github issue <https://github.com/nilearn/nilearn/issues/2882>`_.
 You can of course reach out to us anytime on `neurostars`_ or `github`_.

 If you have a usage question, we would appreciate it if you either ask it during office hours, or create a topic on `neurostars <https://neurostars.org/tag/nilearn>`_ with the "nilearn" tag, instead of opening an issue on `github`_.
 Indeed, we try to rely on `github`_ for bug reports, feature requests, and documentation only.